brinkmanlab/feature_merge/README.rst

         error: exception will be raised.
 This means you will have to edit the file yourself to fix the duplicated IDs
         skip: ignore duplicates, emitting a warning
         replace: keep last duplicate

+See CONTRIBUTING.rst_ for information on contributing to this repo.

+.. _CONTRIBUTING.rst: CONTRIBUTING.rst